-Cold and refreshing, this is a salad that will guide you through those cold months when gray days and heavy socks have lost their charm.
+Cold and refreshing, this is a salad with salami that will guide you through those cold months when gray days and heavy socks have lost their charm.

 The creamy dressing steals the show for this recipe.
 A mixture of mayo, sour cream, lemon juice, dry mustard, cumin and green chile sauce , made with roasted Hatch Chile = divine, creamy and exciting in flavor.
 Or Homemade Roasted Tomatillo Salsa is also delicious in this dressing.

 While attending Culinary School at Cook Street, we spent 1 month of intense wine training.
 Learning about the wine regions of the world, the food that inspires the wine, the wine that inspires the food and tasting…tasting…and tasting.
 With that training I feel comfortable recommending a wine to you now and then.

 Working on the theory that a Pinot Gris would pair nicely with an Italian Salad with Salami and Mozzarella, I would also recommend it would be nice to wash this salad down with the same.
 And an Oregon Pinot would be a good choice.
 The spiciness of a Pinot Gris would fit the profile of the salami.

 And speaking of Italian Salads, I used sticks of Monterey Jack Cheese for this salad, but you could substitute mozzarella to pick up more of an Italian Chopped Salad vibe.

 So, if you’re looking for entree style dinner salad recipes, I hope you give this Colorado version a try.
 This recipe comes from the first in a series of our Denver Junior League Cookbooks, Colorado Cache.

 Related Recipes – More Main Course Salads